myyrakle/fire/README.md

 ## Project status

-As of version v0.3.0, Wire is *beta* and is considered feature complete.
+As of version v0.3.0, Fire is _beta_ and is considered feature complete.
 It works well for the tasks it was designed to perform, and we prefer to keep it as simple as possible.